-As a complement to Let me consider it from here, three poets will read from new work, written for the occasion and for the forthcoming publication.
+As a complement to Let me consider it from here, three poets will read from new work, written for the occasion.
 Embodying the concerns of the exhibition in their own ways, their poems offer rich viewpoints on how a private or personal space can open on to larger social and political realities.

-The three authors will come together in discussion the following afternoon.
+The three authors will also come together in a lunchtime discussion the following afternoon.
 Read more.

 Co-presented with Poem Present/Program for Poetry and Poetics at the University of Chicago.